Knowledge base

 Prerequisites

-• You can use the Mail Service offered by Infomaniak or any other mail service of your choice.
+• You can use the Mail Service offered by Infomaniak or any other messaging service of your choice.

-When you have an email address whose domain is attached to your website ( email@domain-site.xyz for example) enter its details to use it for sending from the web server via SMTP:
+When you have an email address whose domain is attached to your website ( email@domain-site.xyz for example) enter its details to use it for sending from a web server via SMTP:

 ... on WordPress